 If planning to bake these patties, preheat the oven to 375 degrees F (190 degrees C).

-Saute the chopped onions in the tablespoon of olive oil until caramelized (this helps to bring out the overall flavor of the patties but you can just use raw chopped onions if you're pressed for time!)
+Sauté the chopped onions in the teaspoon of olive oil until caramelized (this helps to bring out the overall flavor of the patties but you can just use raw chopped onions if you're pressed for time!)

 Make the flax egg: simply mix 1 tablespoon of ground flaxseed meal with 3 tablespoons of water in a container.
 Let sit for 5-10 minutes then whisk it quickly for 2-3 minutes before using.

-Place the drained and rinsed chickpeas, ¼ cup panko/regular bread crumbs, caramelized onions (or raw chopped onions and olive oil), flax egg, parsley, curry powder, chopped garlic or garlic powder, lemon juice, onion and black pepper in a food processor or blender.
+Place the drained and rinsed canned (or cooked) chickpeas, ¼ cup panko/regular bread crumbs, caramelized onions (or raw chopped onions and olive oil), flax egg, parsley, curry powder, chopped garlic or garlic powder, lemon juice, salt and ground black pepper in a food processor or blender.
 Pulse a few times, stopping to scrap down the sides of the food processor, until the mixture thickens and can be molded.
 Don't worry if the mixture is looking a little dry - it will still mold together nicely.

 Divide and roll the mixture up into the size of ping pong balls and place these on a plate.

 Press into patties and coat lightly with bread crumbs.